Sudoku

 Architecture & Deployment Notes

 The final version is a WASM app/package I published and deployed here on my personal website as an Astro Interactive Island.
-However, my codebase, which you can find on my GitHub is still structured as a Blazor web app with both server-side and WebAssembly (WASM) rendering support.
+However, my codebase, which you can find on my GitHub, is still structured as a Blazor web app with both server-side and WebAssembly (WASM) rendering support.

 The client side (WASM) handles all interactive gameplay and logic, while the server side, if I choose to use it, renders the component on the frontend and maintains a SignalR connection.
 When rendered through the server, puzzle data is loaded from MongoDB, but in WebAssembly mode, puzzle data is loaded from a local JSON file embedded within the project for fast, offline-friendly access.